kmatyaszek/kmatyaszek.github.io/_posts/2018-09-20-csharp7-check-null-properly.md

 } // end of method Program::Main
 ~~~

 Code Snippet #3 present class Foo with a user-defined override of the equals operator with checking null using constant pattern "null".
-In this case, even if we have a user-defined override in the IL code is generated "brtrue.s" instruction.
+In this case, even if we have a user-defined override in the IL code is generated `brtrue.s` instruction.
 ~~~
 // ------------------------------- Snippet #3 ---------------------------------
 C# code: